 An equity investor’s return can therefore take two forms: capital appreciation and/or dividends.

 Capital appreciation is the gain achieved through the increase of the stock price, while dividends are paid out to owners of the company from the company’s excess cash.
-Equity investing carries a higher return potential, as well as a higher risk since the investor participates in both the upside and the downside of future returns.
+Equity investing carries a higher return potential, as well as higher risk since the investor participates in both the upside and the downside of future returns.

 Cash or cash equivalents

 Alternative investments is an umbrella term for investments that don’t fit in one of the traditional asset class categories.
+In this sense, it’s a fourth asset class.

-Is there a perfect mix?
+Is there a perfect mix of asset classes?

 Understanding these asset classes, their characteristics, and what role they could play in your portfolio is the first step to efficiently managing your wealth.